techBrandon/techbrandon.github.io/_posts/2025-07-10-modern-detection-of-reversible-encryption.markdown

 If **any** of the following apply, passwords **will be** stored using reversible encryption:

 1. The setting is enabled on the user object (`Store password using reversible encryption`).
-2. A *GPP applied to a user or group of users enables it.
+2. A FGPP applied to a user or group of users enables it.
 3. The DDPP enables it on every AD user regardless of FGPP or user configuration.

 | DDPP | FGPP | User Setting | Result |